Karen Clark & Company Introduces Characteristic Events

 How the CE Approach Works

 Using the same scientific data underlying the catastrophe models, the CE intensity “footprints” are created to represent the event characteristic of the selected return periods and for specific regions.
-For example, in
+For example, in Florida, the 100 year CE will be representative of a Category 5 hurricane while in the Northeast, the 100 year CE will be representative of a Category 3 storm.
+These fully transparent footprints are superimposed on company exposures, and damage functions by occupancy and construction are applied to estimate the losses.

 For each exposed region, the CE footprints are “floated” to make sure that all exposed properties are covered and the resulting patterns of risk are smooth and logical, particularly at high resolution.
 Because the catastrophe models generate random events, the underlying pattern of risk at high resolution can be erratic and anomalous.
 Model-generated ZIP code and location level losses are particularly volatile.